→ Bullet Journal Friend

 I have yet to experience a need unaddressed by this app.
 It simply bends to my will.
 Bonus: a question emailed to the developer sparked a thoughtful detailed “bingo!” response, within a mere few hours.
 Nuff said!

-IGNORE THIS SECTION: A July update futzed the app.
+IGNORE THIS SECTION: A July ’17 update futzed the app.
 Back buttons yield blank pages, and ads pour through on both the iPhone and iPad.
-[7.12.2017]
+[7.12.2017] I’ve opted to keep this section accessible, in case a subsequent update restores this app’s luster.

 When dreams include “published author,” marketing tasks populate the ToDo section.
 Marketing requires a presence where desired readers spend time.
 That translates into targeted Facebook groups.
 I loathe Facebook, a fact promoting multiple Facebook personas and their inevitable deletions in prior years.
 But dreams mandate actions, in this case, a final new Facebook membership, designed to permit the necessary homework study of certain Facebook groups.